-Morning and evening non-credit ESL classes are offered to non-native English speakers who want to learn English.
-Multiple levels of instruction, from pre-literacy through advanced, are available.
-The curriculum focuses on listening, speaking, reading and writing English with emphasis on conversation, grammar, vocabulary and understanding and navigating American culture.
-These classes will prepare nonnative English speakers for college level courses.
-Classes are provided at no charge to students.
-Instruction is given 3 days a week, 2 and 1/2 hours per day for 13 weeks.
+Morning and evening non-credit ESL classes are offered at no charge throughout WNC's service area to non-native English speakers who want to learn English and prepare for college level classes.
+Multiple levels of instruction, from pre-literacy through advanced ESL, are available.
+Curriculum focuses on listening, speaking, reading and writing English with emphasis on conversation, grammar, vocabulary and understanding, and American culture.